therealmko/Domoticz_Wifi_presence_checker/README.md

   - snmp_routers.json follows this setup
   ```
-   ipaddress                    -> IP address of your router (mandatory)
+   ipaddress                    -> IP address of your router (mandatory, it's the key of the router to check precense against)
-   "Vendor"                     -> Router vendor - not used a.t.m.
+   "Vendor"                     -> Router vendor - not used a.t.m. / can be removed if desired
-   "Model"                      -> Router model - not used a.t.m.
+   "Model"                      -> Router model - not used a.t.m. / can be removed if desired
-   "Purpose"                    -> Router purpose - not used a.t.m.
+   "Purpose"                    -> Router purpose - not used a.t.m. / can be removed if desired
-   "Location"                   -> Router location - used to give location a meaningfull name
+   "Location"                   -> Router location - used to give location a meaningfull name, will be set to default if removed
-   "LocationIdx"                -> Router location Domoticz switch id - used to turn on/off location (dummy) switch in Domoticz
+   "LocationIdx"                -> Router location Domoticz switch id - used to turn on/off location (dummy) switch in Domoticz, can be removed if not used
-   "CommunityString"            -> Router SNMP communitystring (mandatory)
+   "CommunityString"            -> Router SNMP communitystring (mandatory, script will exit without it)
-   "RequestString"              -> SNMP query string for value to be returned from router (mandatory)
+   "RequestString"              -> SNMP query string for value to be returned from router (mandatory, script will exit without it)
   ```

   - wifi_devices.json follows this setup